Made fine first half saves from Vidic and Park but his positioning was slightly awry for Rooney's free-kick.

 A bizarre afternoon for the United No2, who twice picked the ball out of the net following penalties but otherwise had little to do.

-Very fortunate to win the crucial third penalty of the afternoon when the score was 2-2 but he attacked vibrantly and was the most reliable of United's defenders on an afternoon when they threatend to implode.
+Very fortunate to win the crucial third penalty of the afternoon when the score was 2-2 but he attacked vibrantly and was the most reliable of United's defenders on an afternoon when they threatened to implode.

-The Serbian was the polar opposite of his oustanding form this season - nervy, error-prone and not in complete control.
+The Serbian was the polar opposite of his outstanding form this season - nervy, error-prone and not in complete control.
 Couldn't resist pulling down Cole for the second penalty and nearly saw red when he hauled down Ba just outside the box at the end of the first half.
 There were doubts as to whether it was an obvious goalscoring opportunity so the decision was correct but one of football's truisms is that on the rare occasions Vidic is bad, he is terrible.

 Sloppy defending in the build-up to the first half, when he allowed a long punt to bounce through untouched to Cole.
 Spent long periods of the second half as an auxiliary attacker although it never amounted to much.